 The first indoor ski resort in the Middle East!
 An amazing 22,500 square meters covered with real snow all year round!
 It is a part of the Mall of the Emirates.
 You have to see it to believe it!

 Dubai is split right down the middle by a creek that’s responsible for the city’s location and growth.
 Dinner cruises are available for the utmost pleasurable experience of slowly gliding along the creek while enjoying a sumptuous meal.

-A great way to begin a Dubai journey is with a tour of Bastakiya, one of the oldest traditional Emirati neighbourhoods in Bur Dubai, the old historic district.
-Here you can see the windtower, the earliest form of air conditioning, which was used to cool homes in the Gulf.
-From here wander along to the nearby Creek and board an abra, a traditional boat that now serves as a taxi, across to Deira and visit the Gold Souk.
+A great way to begin a Dubai journey is with a tour of Bastakiya, one of the oldest traditional Emirati neighborhoods in Bur Dubai, the old historic district.
+Here you can see the wind tower, the earliest form of air conditioning, which was used to cool homes in the Gulf.
+From here wander along to the nearby Creek and board an abra, a traditional boat that now serves as a taxi, across to Deira and visits the Gold Souk.

 9. Gold Souk

 Dubai boasts one of the largest gold markets in the world.
 You have to be prepared to haggle over price here, so it’s worth noting the current price of gold before you visit.
 Besides gold, the shops also offer platinum, diamonds and silver and the government keeps tight control over the quality of all the merchandise, so you can rest assured that your purchases will be genuine.